d1ll0n/stack-packer/README.md

 Remove overflow checks from setters while still allowing oversized inputs.
 Default false.

 This can not be used with `--exact`, and it is highly recommended that you never set this flag.

+**--noComments, -n**

+Removes:
+- notice that the contract was made with a generator
+- section separation comments
+- struct definition comment at the top of the file

 ## Basic example